Jonathan Kipnis, Ph.D.

 Gadani SP, Walsh JT, Smirnov I, Zheng J and Kipnis J. (2015) The glia-derived alarmin IL-33 orchestrates the post CNS injury immune response and promotes recovery.
 Neuron.
 Feb 18;85(4):703-9.

-Cronk JC, Derecki NC, Ji E, Xu Y, Lampano A, Smirnov I, Baker W, Norris GT, Coddington N, Wolf Y, Klibanov AL, Harris TH, Jung S, Litvak V, and Kipnis J. (2015) Mecp2: an unexpected regulator of macrophage gene expression and function.
-Immunity, 42, 679-691, April 21.
+Cronk JC, Derecki NC, Ji E, Xu Y, Lampano A, Smirnov I, Baker W, Norris GT, Coddington N, Wolf Y, Klibanov AL, Harris TH, Jung S, Litvak V, and Kipnis J. (2015) Methyl-CpG Binding Protein 2 Regulates Microglia and Macrophage Gene Expression in Response to Inflammatory Stimuli.
+Immunity, 42, 679-691.

 Department of Neuroscience at